 Dimensions of Ethics

-Ethics is not just a theoretical science, it has a lot of applications in day to day life.
+Ethics is not just a theoretical science, it has a lot of applications in day-to-day life.
 Being multi-dimensional in nature, ethics is divided into four main branches.
 They are:

 - Meta-Ethics (Ethics about Ethics)